Dan-Matthews-23/finishing-touch/README.md

 ### Custom Models

-I plan to have two additional models that are fully customized: favourites and ratings
+I plan to have three additional models that are fully customized: favourites, ratings and Chef Messages, although the latter will be a very small model with one element

 #### Favourites